 The ASU Digital Repository provides six non-commercial reuse licenses.

 If you wish to reuse materials from the ASU Digital Repository, you must contact the author or creator for reuse permissions, as directed by the assigned Creative Commons license.

-The ASU Digital Repository offers two alternative reuse designations when Creative Commons licenses are not applicable.
+The ASU KEEP Digital Repository offers two alternative reuse designations when Creative Commons licenses are not applicable.

 Public domain = open access, users may copy, distribute, display and perform the work and make derivative materials and remixes.
 ASU asks users to provide attribution for ASU Digital Repository materials.